 - An official may eject players based on the guidelines above and if the player performs any of the prohibited acts.

 - The Officials must keep track of accurate time via a Stopwatch.

 - The Officials must also keep track of accurate scores at all times.
 The officials have sole authority and general oversight over the games.

 - The officials are also in charge of making sure of the field dimensions and putting down the cones.

 Amended Rules that supersede any rule above:

-Flag Shielding: 10 yd. penalty from spot and Loss of Down.
+- Flag Shielding: 10 yds. a penalty from spot and Loss of Down.

-Ejections for Unsportsmanlike Behavior: Two Unsportsmanlike Penalties on the same player will result in an automatic ejection from the game and the playing field.
+- Ejections for Unsportsmanlike Behavior: Two Unsportsmanlike Penalties on the same player will result in an automatic ejection from the game and the playing field.
 Depending on the severity of the unsportsmanlike conduct, 1 penalty can also result in an ejection.
 The player ejected will be reviewed by the league officials to make a final decision on further suspension or ejection from the league.
-At any time we deem a player to try to enforce physical harm on another player it will be the judgement of the Officials to penalize that player up to an Automatic Ejection.
-Such examples can be tackling, lowering a shoulder, pushing a player out of Bounds, Stiff Arms, tripping, Blocking, running off a sideline to interfere with an ongoing play.
+At any time, we Deem a player to try to enforce physical harm on another player it will be the judgment of the Officials to penalize that player up to an Automatic Ejection.
+Such examples can be tackling, lowering a shoulder, pushing a player out of Bounds, Stiff Arms, tripping, Blocking, or running off a sideline to interfere with an ongoing play.